PROGRAMS, SERVICES, AND EVENTS

 Home Security Survey Program

 Connect with a Hoover PD Crime Prevention Officer to discuss physical security measures for your home.
-You can use this information as a guide to evaluate your home’s security based on Crime Prevention Through Environmental Design (CPTED) principles.
+You can use this information as a guide to evaluating your home’s security based on Crime Prevention Through Environmental Design (CPTED) principles.
 Email us for more information.

 The Hoover Police Department recognizes that no law enforcement agency can operate at its maximum potential without input from the citizens we serve.
 Please complete this survey form and return to Hoover Police Department, attn: Office of the Chief of Police, Community Relations.
 100 Municipal Lane Hoover, AL 35216.

 Enhance your family safety plan with the help of Hoover PD’s Child Identification Kit.
 Our mobile system can capture identifying information such as child’s photograph, fingerprints, and parent contact.
 All of the information is burned to a CD and given to you on the spot.
 When seconds count, you’ll have the ability to give responding Officers your child’s name, photograph, and digital fingerprints.
-NOTE: HPD does not keep any of the information; it is given directly to caregiver.
+NOTE: HPD does not keep any of the information; it is given directly to the caregiver.
 Email here for more information

 Hoover Police Department is pleased to offer Internet Purchase Exchange Locations, or “Community Meetup Spots”, at several places throughout the City.
 These areas are for people that are buying/selling/trading items on the internet and need a place to meet with someone they might not know.
 It also eliminates the need for two strangers to exchange items at a home or a residence.